algorandfoundation/algokit-cli/docs/tutorials/algokit-template.md

 ### Bootstrap Option

-AlgoKit templates can include a bootstrap script.
-This script is automatically run after the project is initialized and can perform various setup tasks like installing dependencies or setting up databases.
+When instantiating your template via AlgoKit CLI it will optionally prompt the user to automatically run [algokit bootstrap](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/bootstrap.md) after the project is initialized and can perform various setup tasks like installing dependencies or setting up databases.

-- `env`: Copies an `.env.template` file to `.env` in the current working directory and prompts for any unspecified values.
-This is a critical aspect of managing environment variables securely, ensuring that sensitive data doesn't accidentally end up in version control.
+- `env`: Searches for and copies an `.env*.template` file to an equivalent `.env*` file in the current working directory, prompting for any unspecified values.
+This feature is integral for securely managing environment variables, as it prevents sensitive data from inadvertently ending up in version control.
+ By default, Algokit will scan for network-prefixed `.env` variables (e.g., `.env.localnet`), which can be particularly useful when relying on the [Algokit deploy command](https://github.com/algorandfoundation/algokit-cli/blob/deploy-command/docs/features/deploy.md).
+If no such prefixed files are located, Algokit will then attempt to load default `.env` files.
+This functionality provides greater flexibility for different network configurations.

 - `poetry`: If your Python project uses Poetry for dependency management, the `poetry` command installs Poetry (if not present) and runs `poetry install` in the current working directory to install Python dependencies.
 - `npm`: If you're developing a JavaScript or TypeScript project, the `npm` command runs npm install in the current working directory to install Node.js dependencies.
 - `all`: The `all` command runs all the aforementioned bootstrap sub-commands in the current directory and its subdirectories.
 This command is a comprehensive way to ensure all project dependencies and environment variables are properly set up.